Valaa-Technologies/valaa-vault/DEVOPS.md

 - `packages` layer provides npm packages via npm registry.
    These packages are created by git repositories called `vaults`.
 - `authorities` layer provides the ValOS live authority service APIs.
-   Authorities are controlled by git repositories called `autholleries`.
+   Authorities are deployed and managed with `opspace` workspaces.
 - `partitions` layer provides the resource content as partition events and bvobs.
 These are served via authority service APIs.